The 15 best BBC iPlayer films you can watch in March 2026

 BBC iPlayer isn’t just for catching up on TV: it has some of the best films available to stream right now.

 That’s not to say you should have known better.
-Most people use iPlayer to watch shows they’ve missed, such as Strictly Come Dancing, or binge box sets before they’ve aired in full on normal telly, like Wild Cherry.
+Most people use iPlayer to watch shows they’ve missed or binge box sets before they’ve aired in full on normal telly, like Lord of the Flies.

 When they’re done, they’ll pivot to some of the best shows on Netflix or rummage through Amazon Prime’s films.